Infineon/deepcraft-starter-models/PROJECT_TEMPLATE/README.md

 Some points to highlight:

-- increase data variability: data from different environments, devices, conditions, use cases, people, patterns
+- increase data variability: data from different environments, devices, conditions, use cases, people, patterns.
+Mention in case how to use Data Augmentation functionality for audio data
 - make sure Test set contains data that is not used in Train and Validation sets and that allows you to verify that model generalizes to different scenarios
 - make sure to add negative data to increase model robustness